Valuing Cyclical Stocks

 Assigning Intrinsic Value to Businesses with Unsteady Earnings

 For as long as capitalism has existed, there have been businesses whose fortunes rise and fall with the economy as a whole.
-These "cyclicals" (as financial professionals refer to them) can go from generating breath-taking profits one year, to devastating losses the next.
+These "cyclicals" (as financial professionals refer to them) can go from generating breath-taking profits in one year to recording devastating losses the next.